Uberi/University-Notes/MATH136/MATH136.md

 Note that matrix multiplication is not commutative over matrices: $AB \ne BA$ for some matrices.

-### Theorem 3.1.4
+### Theorem 3.1.4 (Matrix Multiplication Cancellation)

 Note that $A = B \implies AC = BC \wedge CA = BA$.
 However, $AC = BC \vee CA = BA$ **does not imply** $A = B$ - there is no cancellation law for matrix multiplication.

 That said, given $A, B \in M_{m, n}$, $(\forall \vec{x} \in \mb{R}^n, A\vec{x} = B\vec{x}) \implies A = B$.

-In other words, if each product of a matrix with an arbitrary vector are equal to each other, then the matrices are themselves equal to each other.
+In other words, if the product of a matrix with an arbitrary vector are equal to each other, then the matrices are themselves equal to each other.

 Proof: